RIKSOF/spell-survivor/README.md

 API Used
 ========
-javascript - The PubNub Network makes Real-time easy with a Simple Communications API.
+- The PubNub Network makes Real-time easy with a Simple Communications API.
+- TTS-API.COM is a high quality free text-to-speech API.